Yuu-Miino-NUE/LINE-notify-with-FastAPI/README.md

 # LINE Notify with FastAPI
 ## Description
 - LINE Notify via the request to the FastAPI server.
+- Authentication will be realized via your environment variable `.env`.
 - Docker image is available from this repository.

 ## Usage